 She is internationally known for her language research, particularly her work in child language and with Alzheimer’s disease and other forms of dementia.
 She has written extensively in her field, including edited books, several book chapters, manuscripts in peer-reviewed journals, and has served as an editorial consultant to numerous medical and language journals.

 President Ripich serves in numerous professional association leadership positions.
-She is Chair of the Executive Board of the Maine Higher Education Council, and is a member of the Board of Directors at the Maine Development Foundation.
-She is past President and Treasurer of the Maine Independent College Association, and also served with the NCAA Division III Presidents/Chancellors Advisory Group.
-She is also a member, and former President, of the Greater Portland Alliances of Colleges and Universities.
+She chairs the executive board of the Maine Higher Education Council and is a board member and former president of the Greater Portland Alliance of Colleges and Universities.
+She is a past president and treasurer of the Maine Independent College Association, a past member of the board of directors at the Maine Development Foundation, and also served with the NCAA Division III Presidents/Chancellors Advisory Group.

 President Ripich has received numerous honors, awards and fellowships, including a Congressional Fellowship from the American Association for the Advancement of Science.